Japan ministers approve controversial secrecy bill

 Tokyo: Japan`s cabinet on Friday approved a secrecy bill that would stiffen punishments for people who give away state secrets, ignoring claims it will curtail freedom of the press.

 The legislation is aimed at plugging Japan`s notoriously leaky bureaucracy after years of complaints from chief ally the United States, which has been reluctant to pool information.

-It comes amid a worldwide debate over government secrecy in the wake of the Edward Snowden affair, which yesterday saw the US ambassador to Germany summoned after claims Washington was spying on Chancellor Angela Merkel.
+It comes amid a worldwide debate over government secrecy in the wake of the Edward Snowden affair, which on Thursday saw the US ambassador to Germany summoned after claims Washington was spying on Chancellor Angela Merkel.